 Important Private Collection: West Coast, USA

-This suite of eight armchairs is of mahogany.
-Undoubtedly one of the finest of its type, it also retains, quite remarkably, the eight original needlework seat covers, each of which is unique, with its own design and colour scheme.
+Undoubtedly one of the finest of its type, this suite of eight mahogany armchairs retains its original needlework seat covers, each of which is unique, with its own design and colour scheme.

 The undulating top rails of the chairs are decorated with crisply-formed C-scrolls and the shaped arms and cabriole front legs with acanthus and scrolled toes.
 Notably, the splats are stencilled and, amongst further C-scrolls, carved with pointed ornament, resembling ogival forms in Gothic architecture.
 In this context, the nibs of the C-scrolls - particularly when they meet - are crockets, enhancing this sublte impression of the style intended by the designer.1 The lower half of the splats derive from the preceding generation of walnut chairs.